Search engine data collection and storage had started years before most search engines were popular, but what is search about?

-Perhaps the biggest millionaires of all that Google going public created were Google’s own employees.
+Perhaps the biggest millionaires that Google going public created were Google’s own employees.

-Google gave employees stock options before the company went public, so literally, overnight millionaires were created.
+Google created overnight millionaires when it gave employees stock options before the company went public.

 Another company that benefitted when Google took its company public was Yahoo.

-Yahoo had owned 2.7 million shares of Google instantly boosting their companies valuation in the process.
+Yahoo had owned 2.7 million shares of Google instantly boosting their company’s valuation in the process.